 Transcriptomics analysis

-Transcriptomics, a branch of genomics focusing on the study of RNA molecules, particularly messenger RNA (mRNA), has become a pivotal tool in unraveling the intricate language of genes.
-NGS allows researchers to explore the entire transcriptome, providing a comprehensive snapshot of the RNA molecules present in a biological sample.
-This wealth of information extends beyond traditional gene expression studies, encompassing alternative splicing, non-coding RNA identification, and the detection of rare or low-abundance transcripts.
+Transcriptomics, a vital branch of genomics, focuses on the comprehensive study of RNA molecules, particularly messenger RNA (mRNA), to unravel the intricate language of genes.
+By using Next-Generation Sequencing (NGS), researchers can explore the entire transcriptome, offering a detailed snapshot of the RNA molecules present in any biological sample at a given time.
+This wealth of data extends far beyond traditional gene expression studies, covering areas such as:

 Selection of our publications